hackforla/getting-started/README.md

   Other handy things:
   [Fist-to-5 Consensus-Based Decision Making](https://docs.google.com/presentation/d/1vvjuKVqtvqt4EcuC3_cS4c3Yvm5ZUa1O5fIBR4iKjUg/edit?usp=sharing) presentation.
 We have not started using this widely but are in the process of trialing it, to see if it works when normal discussion starts to drag on.

-### If you a UX/UI/PM/Copywriter/Graphic Designer/Activist or other non coding professional
+### If you are UX/UI/PM/Copywriter/Graphic Designer/Activist or other non coding professional

 You are not only welcome, you are much needed in the development of software.
 Please connect with us in person at a hacknight or reach out to us in the [general](https://hackforla.slack.com/archives/C04502L0P) channel on slack.